jdunkerley/AlteryxFormulaAddOns/README.md

 #### Other Date Functions ####

-- [DateAdd](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/Date-and-Time-Functions-(DateUtils.xml)#dateadd): Equivalent to [DateTimeAdd](http://downloads.alteryx.com/Alteryx8.6.2/WebHelp/Reference/DateTimeFunctions.htm) but returning a Date
+- [DateAdd](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/Date-and-Time-Functions-(DateUtils.xml)#dateadd): Equivalent to [DateTimeAdd](https://help.alteryx.com/current/Reference/Functions.htm?Highlight=datetimeadd) but returning a Date
 - [BusinessDays](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/Date-and-Time-Functions-(DateUtils.xml)#businessdays): Number of weekdays between two dates
+- [Workday](Date-and-Time-Functions-(DateUtils.xml)#workday): Add or remove a specificed number of weekdays to a date (similar to Excel's Workday function but no support for holidays)
 - [IsLeapYear](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/Date-and-Time-Functions-(DateUtils.xml)#isleapyear): Is a year a leap year *(takes a year not a date as an input use `IsLearYear(Year([Date])`)*

 ### [StringUtils](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/String-Functions-(StringUtils.xml)) ###

 A few extension methods for working with strings.

+- [FindStringLast](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/String-Functions-(StringUtils.xml)#findstringlast): Gets the position from the left of the last instance of a term in a string
 - [LeftPart](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/String-Functions-(StringUtils.xml)#leftpart): Gets the text before the first instance of a separator
 - [RightPart](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/String-Functions-(StringUtils.xml)#rightpart): Gets the text after the first instance of a separator
 - [Split](https://github.com/jdunkerley/AlteryxFormulaAddOns/wiki/String-Functions-(StringUtils.xml)#split): Splits a string into tokens and then returns the specified instance *(C++)*